Skip to main content

 The term "UX Design" emerged as a result of contributions from academic disciplines like Human Factors Engineering, Architecture, Industrial Design, and particularly Human-Computer Interaction (HCI).
 Don Norman, a cognitive psychologist and designer at Apple, officially coined the term in the 1990s during his tenure leading the "Office of User Experience" at the company.
 His focus was on creating visually appealing, intuitive, and user-friendly products that centered around the needs and experiences of the user.

 Norman's influential book, "The Design of Everyday Things," published in 1988, introduced the concept of user-centered design and emphasized the significance of understanding the user's mental model in the design process.
 Through his continuous work and publication, the term "User Experience" gained popularity, with Norman defining it as encompassing all aspects of the end-user's interaction with a company, its services, and its products.
 Nowadays, many tech companies and digital agencies often view UI design and usability as the primary responsibilities of user experience designers, sometimes even using the title "UX/UI Designer."
+(Although the matter of UX vs UI is another story altogether.)

 However, it's important to note that the field of user experience design extends well beyond these aspects, with some companies having UX designers responsible for designing pixel-perfect user interfaces while others maintain separate roles for UX designers and UI designers.